melby-md/melby-md.github.io/content/_index.md

 description: "Pedro Debs's personal website"
 ---

-Programmer and undergraduate computer science student based in Brasil, also known as "melby" or "melby md" on some sites.
+Programmer and undergraduate computer science student based in Brazil, also known as "melby" or "melby md" on some sites.

 ## Elsewhere on the web: